tenet-ac-za/safire.ac.za-website/content/participants/idp/join.md

 ## SAML2 Technology Profile

-To be eligible to become an identity provider in the SAML2 Technology Profile, you need to be a higher educational institution recognised under the Higher Education Act (101 of 1997, as amended) or a public statutory research council.
+To be eligible to become an identity provider in the SAML2 Technology Profile, you need to be a higher educational institution recognised under the Higher Education Act[^hea] or a public statutory science or research council.
 Other requests will be considered on a case-by-case basis by SAFIRE's steering committee.

 You should review the following requirements and ensure your identity provider meets them: